 The pricing of a commercial product and the one developed especially for your company are nowhere near similar.
 Buying an individually crafted software is more expensive at the beginning due to the fact that you pay for the development process which involves a team of dozens of specialists such as business analysts and test engineers.
 When choosing an off-the-shelf solution, there is a licence fee you need to pay and usually nothing more.

 The greatest difference between bespoke and off-the-shelf solutions is the waiting time.
 As you already know, you can start using a commercial product right away, the only thing you need to do is to choose one among various brands and options.
 When it comes to tailor-made software, it takes a few months to design, develop and test the solution.
 The wait time depends on the size and complexity of your order, however, a custom product will help you and your company to save time in the long term.

 The first two differences are what customers always pay close attention to, but it is the maintenance that is often ignored.
 Making sure your product is flawless after it goes live is a huge advantage of custom products.
 Going bespoke gives you the possibility to report a bug and have it fixed by a group of specialists in a short period of time.
+You can also choose one of our development on-demand packages.
 Unfortunately, continuous maintenance is not an option when it comes to commercial software products.

 Beside the three core differences which are: the costs, the wait time and the maintenance after you start using the product, both bespoke and off-the-shelf software solutions have its advantages and disadvantages.

 A ready to use solution, whose initial costs are without a doubt cheaper and also there is no need to wait through the development process, may attract companies which are looking for:

 There is no software without a bug.
 When you or your employees find one, you can easily google it and ask others for help as you are not the only user of the software.
 Maybe you find a company that has used the solution before and managed to solve the problem.
 However, they are not the specialists that you should contact in case of any serious malfunction.